NifTK/NiftyNet/config/README.md

 >subject `1065` will be used in both `Training` and `Validation` stages, and it'll be sampled more frequently than subject `1040` during training;
 >subject `1071` will be used in `Inference` twice, the output of the second inference will overwrite the first.

-Note that each iteration will read image from the set of validation data, and will not change the network parameters.
+Note that at each validation iteration, input will be sampled from the set of validation data, and the network parameters will remain unchanged.
 The `is_training` parameter of the network is set to `True` during validation, as a result layers with different behaviours in training and inference (such as dropout and batch normalisation) uses the training behaviour.

-_During inference, if a [dataset_split_file](#dataset_split_file) is available, only image files in the `Inference` phase will be used, otherwise inference will process all image files defined by [input specifications](#input-data-source-section)._
+During inference, if a [dataset_split_file](#dataset_split_file) is available, only image files in the `Inference` phase will be used, otherwise inference will process all image files defined by [input specifications](#input-data-source-section).

 |Params.| Type |Example|Default|
 |---|---|---|---|